 Best use: Long transmission distances, smart sensing.

-Millivolt Output Pressure Transducer (ratiometric):The actual output is directly proportional to the pressure transducer input power or excitation.
+Millivolt Output Pressure sensor (ratiometric):The actual output is directly proportional to the pressure transducer input power or excitation.
 If the excitation fluctuates, the output will also change.
 Because of its dependence on the excitation level, regulated power supplies are suggested for use with millivolt transducers.

-The transducer should not be in an electrically noisy environment because the output signal is so low.
+The sensor should not be in an electrically noisy environment because the output signal is so low.
 However, these devices can easily handle harsher environments than other output types due to the output’s lack of signal conditioning stage and its compact design.

 Although model specific, the output of the transducer is not normally a direct function of excitation.
 This means unregulated power supplies are often enough as long as they fall within a specified power range.
 They have a higher-level output and are therefore not as susceptible to electrical noise as millivolt transducers.